Vaginal Cancer Staging

 Cystoscopy.
 In this test,�your doctor looks at�your bladder to see if the cancer has spread there.�Your doctor may recommend this test if�your cancer is causing symptoms of bladder irritation, such as blood in�your urine and pain during urination.

 Preinvasive disease, stage 0, is when the cancer cells are in the lining (epithelium) of�your vagina and have not spread to other layers.
 This stage is also called carcinoma in situ.
 Doctors frequently refer to stage 0 vaginal cancer as vaginal intraepithelial neoplasia 3 (VAIN3).
 It may be a precursor to invasive vaginal cancer in some women.
-There are three grades of VAIN: VAIN 1 (the least invasive), VAIN 2, and VAIN 3 (the most invasive).
+There are three grades of VAIN: VAIN 1 (the least severe), VAIN 2, and VAIN 3 (the most severe).
 The FIGO system does not use Stage 0.

 Invasive vaginal cancer is staged as follows: